aniqaqill/second-brain/topics/docker/dockerfiles.md

 I just learned that in an existing repository, you can create a Dockerfile by initializing `docker init`.
 It will analyze the project and quickly create a Dockerfile, a `compose.yml`, and other necessary files.
 [Read More](https://docs.docker.com/reference/cli/docker/init/).

-But there’s always more to learn.
-Check out the [Dockerfile Reference](https://docs.docker.com/reference/dockerfile/), which provides every single instruction and description for each command.
+[Dockerfile Reference](https://docs.docker.com/reference/dockerfile/), which provides every single instruction and description for each command.
 Even though it’s not necessary to use every one of them, it’s good to know and understand.
 It might be helpful in the future.

 Okay, I'm trying to understand what each of these actually does and what’s the best way to initialize it.
 One thing I know and understand is that **Multi-stage Builds** are one of the best practices for creating an image.
 Let’s learn about that too.

-**TBC**